undreamai/LlamaLib/examples/cpp/remote_client/README.md

 ## What it does

-The local client example demonstrates the local functionality of the `LLMClient` class.
+The remote client example demonstrates the remote server-client functionality of the `LLMClient` class.
 The `LLMClient` class in remote mode connects to an LLM server running on a different process or machine via HTTP.
 This example demonstrates:

 - **Client-Server Architecture**: Separating LLM processing from client application